daisyyedda/GoMovie/README.md

 # GoMovie-UI
-A single-page movie-browsing application with a React front end and a Go back end API.
+A single-page movie-browsing application with a React front end and a Go back end API.<br/>
+Tech Stack: React, Go, PostgreSQL, GraphQL.